DevExpress-Examples/vcl-smartcoreai-memo-example/README.md

 To connect to an AI provider within this sample project, do the following:

 1. Open the main form in **Designer** mode.
-2. Open a design time editor for a provider component (OpenAI or Google Gemini providers are available in this example).
+2. Select the OpenAI or Google Gemini provider component.
-3. Paste a valid API key.
+3. Expand the `Params` node in the **Object Inspector** and paste a valid API key into the `APIKey` input box.
 4. Uncomment the `TdxSmartCoreAIChatClient.Create` call for the target AI provider:

 ```